agiliq/merchant/docs/offsite/amazon_fps.rst

 .. note::

    This integration has a dependency on ``boto``, a popular AWS library for python.
-But because of support lacking for FPS, there is a fork available for it here_ with the required features.

 Settings attributes required for this integration are: